Do you know an early-career researcher who deserves recognition for their contribution to the soft matter field?

 - Selection is not based simply on quantitative measures.
-Consideration will be given to all information provided in the letter of recommendation and candidate CV, including research achievements and originality, contributions to the soft matter community, innovation, collaborations and teamwork, publication history, and engagement with Soft Matter.
+Consideration will be given to all information provided in the letter of recommendation and nomination form, including research achievements and originality, contributions to the soft matter community, innovation, collaborations and teamwork, publication history, and engagement with Soft Matter.

-- As part of the Royal Society of Chemistry, we believe we have a responsibility to promote inclusivity and accessibility in order to improve diversity.
+- As part of the Royal Society of Chemistry, we have a responsibility to promote inclusivity and accessibility in order to improve diversity.
 Where possible, we encourage each nominator to consider nominating candidates of all genders, races, and backgrounds.
 Please see the RSC’s approach to Inclusion and Diversity.

 - Candidates outside of the stated eligibility criteria may still be considered.